If you feel like you’re always hungry or hungry a bit too often, then today’s Food as Medicine episode will help fix that.

-I like to have my clients keep a food mood journal, where they evaluate how hungry they were before they ate, what their mood was, and how they felt after.
+I used to have my clients keep a food-mood journal, where they evaluate how hungry they were before they ate, what their mood was, and how they felt after.
 It’s quite enlightening when we begin to study our habits and the driving mechanism behind why we eat and the food choices we make.

 Awareness is the first step in improving anything so this can really help.

 3. Chew 30 times each bite and start off with smaller portions

 The average American eats about 30% more than the average European in 20 minutes a day versus a typical European who spends on average 2.5 hours a day at meal times.

 What does that say about us as a nation?

 We need to slow down.

 Chewing your food 30 times each will be, well, annoying, but also, can be life-changing.
 When I used to teach mindful eating workshops, this simple act helped women overcome food addiction and helped free them of ingrained habits that were keeping them unhappy.